ramadani/andromeda/README.md

 - Handle race conditions
 - Can be applied to multiple quotas
 - Reversible if an error occurs
-- Handling if quota is deleted from redis
+- Handling if quota usage is not exists in redis
 - Can be implemented according to your needs

 ### Use cases